pieterjanv/ansible-local-facts/README.md

 especially in larger playbooks or roles.

 One strategy to avoid this is to prefix every role-specific variable with the role name.
-This can be cumbersome and error-prone, especially when variables are passed between roles.
+This can be cumbersome and error-prone.

 Alternatively, we can try to limit the scope of intermediate variables to the role that created them.